CGelet/Self-Teaching-Notes/README.md

 # What is this Respository?
 ## Context of who I am
 My name is Colton Gelety, and as of writing this <b>(10/21/2023)</b>, I am a junior at WVU in Mechanical and Aerospace engineering.
-I have a high focus in aeronautics, and am looking to develop a set of notes online of different technology or topics which I wish to learn about.
+I am primarily focused in aeronautics, and am looking to develop a set of notes online of different technology or topics which I wish to learn about.

 As of right now, outside of classes I try to teach myself something for about an hour a day.
 This may be related to projects which I am current doing in class, but generally, I like to learn about topics which are completely unrelated to class work.